matanhalpert/scan_data_pipeline/README.md

 ## 🎯 Project Purpose

-This is a **personal data engineering pipeline** built to explore and demonstrate how different components can be composed into a complete, working system.
+This is an **ETL pipeline**  which was built to solve a real world problem - scanning and keeping track of our unwanted digital footprints across the web.
+Also, this project was created in order to explore and demonstrate how different components and tools can be composed into a complete, working system.
 The project ties together:

 - **Data Simulation**: Synthetic generation of social media and search engine data
 - **Concurrent Processing**: Async extraction and transformation workflows